August 2020 – Is the Covid-19 pandemic and corresponding economic downturn a time to halt acquisitions or an opportunity to pursue them?

 However, despite the difficult first half of this year, I have become increasingly encouraged over the past couple months as activity and enthusiasm has seemed to pick-up as companies adapt to a post-coronavirus reality.
 I routinely speak with leadership of staffing organizations across the country; they are telling me they are on the hunt for acquisition opportunities across all segments and verticals.

 So, is the current pandemic environment we find ourselves in a time to push the ‘pause’ button on acquisitions?
-I recently spoke with Elie Azar, founder and CEO of private equity firm White Wolf Capital LLC.
+I recently spoke with Elie Azar, founder and CEO of private equity firm White Wolf Capital.
 My relationship with Elie goes back to 2011 when he founded the firm after spending 11 years at Cerberus Capital Management and Ernst & Young.

 Elie and White Wolf have been among the most active M&A participants in the staffing / services industry, having completed three platform acquisitions (Consulting Solutions, NSC Technologies, and THD) and 12 add-on acquisitions to these platforms since 2016.
 He and I got to spend some time on the phone last week so I could get his thoughts on the current environment: